skotzko/oldblog/source/_posts/2013-02-26-buddha-on-the-court-the-art-of-the-inner-game-part-1.markdown

-I use a few tricks to turn down the noise:
+I use a few tricks to turn down the noise.